 Charter Index has been providing central agencies and brokerages with digital services since the industry was borne in the early 1980s, and has become the backbone for international super yacht charters.

-The original U.S. based business was acquired by UK based Charter Index Limited in 2002, and since then our digital platform has evolved to the point that we are now able to provide access to the worldwide catalogue of yachts directly to consumers.
+The original U.S. based business was acquired by UK based Charter Index Limited in 2002, and since then our digital platform has evolved to the point that we are now able to provide access to the worldwide catalog of yachts directly to consumers.

 With our business services deriving revenue from listing and subscription fees, we are able to offer our consumer service free of charge.